Also: Prepare yourself for an onslaught of about twenty F Bombs in this post, full disclosure.

 But I was disappearing, literally.
 With every day that passed, I lost more weight, more colour drained from my face, my eyes dulled, my spirit - it absolutely plummeted.

-Dad - frustrated that there was nothing he could do to help me from his home ,which is four hours away – made the journey to see us so he could help Glen care for me.
+Dad - frustrated that there was nothing he could do to help me from his home, which is four hours away – made the journey to see us so he could help care for me.
 I think it’s fair to say that that may have been one of the most traumatic things he’s ever been through; watching his baby girl in the state I was in.
-And Glen, he was doing everything he possibly could for me, but he was en route to burn-out.
+And my ex, he was doing everything he possibly could for me, but he was en route to burn-out.
 He was my full-time carer, the house keeper, and he was running Let Us Feed You Organics all by himself.
 Hyperemesis Gravidarum is so rarely spoken about, but what’s even more rare is acknowledging how much it hurts the men in our lives.

 On day two of dad's visit, after enduring the sounds I would make every half hour in the bathroom, he announced, matter of factly: ‘Fuck this.
 We’re going to the hospital.'